LaravelFreelancerNL/arangodb-php-client/docs/schema-views.md

 # Schema manager - Views
-You can use the schema manager to perform CRUD actions on indexes within a collection.
+You can use the schema manager to perform CRUD actions on ArangoSearch views.

 ## View functions
 The schema manager supports the following index functions: